kgbrown5/comp423-course-notes/docs/tutorials/go-setup.md

 ## Introduction

-In this tutorial, you will set up a new development container using the language Go and learn how to make a simple starter program!
+In this tutorial, you will set up a new development environment using the language Go and learn how to make a simple starter program!
 You do not need to know anything about Go to complete this tutorial.
 In fact, you don't even need Go installed on your host computer.

-The dev container will handle dependencies for you.
+Instead, we will be using a Dev Container running Go.
+Dev Containers create a stable development environment, especially when you're using a new programming language, by making sure all collaborators have the same language version and extensions installed.The dev container will handle dependencies for you.

 ## Prerequisites